adrianostanley/wc-picturecoupon-plugin/README.md

 * `/profile-pictures/user_id` returns a JSON with the history of a user where `user_id` must be an integer bigger than zero and be a valid user ID.

-Both endpoins calls functions in the `WCPC_Rest_API_Controller` as well and they're make use of the `WCPC_History` functions to retrieve and return users' histories data.
+Both endpoints call functions in the `WCPC_Rest_API_Controller` as well and they make use of the `WCPC_History` functions to retrieve and return users' histories data.

 **How can I improve this?** By creating a controller with a better designed as seen in Jilt and the